MetaAdsTeam/voxels-tutorial/README.md

 ## Introduction

-This document is an instruction on how to create a scene for Voxel.
+This document is an instruction on how to create a scene for Voxels.

 ## 1. Opening the MetaAds website